 How do I get my digital photo?

-You can get your digital photographs from one of the many Photo-Me booths around the country.
-They are quick and easy to use – check out my video below which will show you how easy they really are!
-There are currently 150 booths which have been updated with the latest software with plans to extend this to 300 by the end of the year.
-Your local Tesco or Supervalu should have these in place but for more information on photo booth locations please visit www.passportphoto.ie .
-You can also go to a pharmacy or take your own photo and submit your image from your computer, tablet or mobile phone.
+You can now take your own photo at home ( not a selfie ) and upload it directly when applying online.
+You can also get your digital photographs from one of the many Photo-Me booths around the country.
+They are quick and easy to use and you will receive a unique code which you enter when making your online application.
+Check out my video below which will show you how easy they really are!
+Your local Tesco or Supervalu should have these in place but for more information on photo booth locations please visit www.passportphoto.ie.
+Babies will not be able to use the photo-me-booths so they will need to go into their local pharmacy to get their photograph taken.
+You can also take your own photo and submit your image from your computer, tablet or mobile phone.
 For more info on photo guidelines click here.

 How much does it cost?